NoroffFEU/development-platforms/src/content/docs/webdev-hosting/Netlify/netlify-case-study.md

 If compared to a more flexible and advanced hosting website like Heroku, I would say that Netlify excels and shines the most when it comes to hosting static websites and fast deployment while offering great features such as Git Intergrations, Forms Handling and serverless functions.

-While on the other hand we have heroku, which is pretty much a lot like Netlify besides the fact that its more advance and more flexible.
+While on the other hand we have heroku, which is pretty much a lot like Netlify besides the fact that its more advanced and more flexible.
 Heroku provides good support for applications that takes use of full-stack web applications with server-side logic and databases.

-So all in all, the choice you make depends on what requirements you’re after, if youre a develeoper you gotta analazye both options and choose based on what will benefit you the most.
+So all in all, the choice you make depends on what requirements you’re after, if you’re a developer you gotta analazye both options and choose based on what will benefit you the most.

 ## Getting Started

-Getting started with Netlify is really easy and only take a few steps:
+Getting started with Netlify is really easy and only takes a few steps:

 1. Create a Netlify Account:
     - In order to publish and deploy your website you need to first make an account.
 Go to (https://www.netlify.com/) and sign-up for an account.
 2. Connect to Git Repository:
     - When logged in, click on "Sites" on the left dashboard.
-    - Then Click on "Add new site" on right side and hit the "Import an existing project"
+    - Then Click on "Add new site" on the right side and hit the "Import an existing project"
     - Choose your Git provider (such as GitHub, GitLab, or Bitbucket) and authorize Netlify to access your repositories.
     - Then select the repository that contains your website code.
 3. Deploy Your Site:
-    - After choosing youre repository, scroll all the way down and hit the big green button at the bottom for deployment.
+    - After choosing your repository, scroll all the way down and hit the big green button at the bottom for deployment.
 It usually take about 20-30 seconds to deploy.
     - When ready click on the provided link up top and everything should be deployed.

 ## Conclusion

-In conclusion, Netlify is the leading hosting website that stands out the most when it comes to hosting websites, applications and deploying particularly because of how good the free basic plan really is, you get alot of helpful features as a developer.
+In conclusion, Netlify is the leading hosting website that stands out the most when it comes to hosting websites, applications and deploying.
+Particularly because of how good the free basic plan really is, you get alot of helpful features as a developer.
 And with its user-friendly interface and seamless Git integration, theres no suprise of why Netlify is one of best and leading in its market.
 And its because of this that i think Netlify will grow and be even more successful than they currently are.

-Overall, the main use cases for Netlify revole around hosting and deploying, most of which are static websites and applications, and its a sold choice to go for.
+Overall, the main use cases for Netlify revolve around hosting and deploying, most of which are static websites and applications, and its a sold choice to go for.
 This is something that i would personally reccomend, since its so simplistic its very easy to navigate and set-up.

 ## References